-Health Consumers’ Council has partnered with Australian Digital Health Agency to help West Australians get to know My Health Record better.
-We’ve been sharing content through our social media, website and newsletters, and now we’d like to hear more about your thoughts on My Health Record.
-We’ve put together a short survey to capture your views:
+Health Consumers’ Council partnered with Australian Digital Health Agency to help West Australians get to know My Health Record better.
+We’ve been sharing content through our social media, website and newsletters, and followed this up with a survey to find out your views on My Health Record.
+The survey is now closed, and the results will be uploaded soon.

 By now, you will have either had a My Health Record created for yourself, or opted out of having one created.

 If you are using My Health Record, we recommenced you log in to take a look at your information and update your privacy settings.
 These brochures provide further information on how to use your My Health Record now that it has been set up.